JViniX/AcademicStore-API-Docker/Readme.md

 ## Academic Store - API

 This is a Store Backend API available only for Academic Purposes.
-Fell free to download and use it to enhance your frontend development skills, in any programming language and framework, such as Node.JS, JavaScript, Swift, Dart, C#, Python, etc.
+Feel free to download and use it to enhance your frontend development skills in any programming language and framework, such as Node.JS, JavaScript, Swift, Dart, C#, Python, etc. It is the beauty of the RESTFul API, wide compatibility.

 ### How to install locally